DRS CLASS 20

-Following on from the previous post, also completed for the final bits of filming (for the Model Rail DVD The Detailing Expert), is this Bachmann DRS Class 20 conversion.
-Portraying 20305, it has had a number of detailing parts added from the Shawplan and PH design ranges.
-The conversion project is covered both in the DVD and will be presented in Model Rail magazine as well, in the not too distant future.
+My latest DRS Class 20 conversion is now complete.
+Based on a Bachmann model, it has had a number of detailing parts added from the Shawplan and PH design ranges.
+The conversion process will be covered in the new Model Rail DVD, The Detailing Expert, as well as in Model Rail magazine in the not too distant future.

-Although I had to rush the painting and finishing a little to meet the dealine for filming, the model still looks ok.
-There's just a few areas where the big DRS decals haven't settled over the bonnet door detail.
-With the model in pristine condition, these tiny flaws tend to stand out but the real loco always seems to look very well looked after, so a disguising weathering coat is hard to justify!
+Although I had to rush the painting and finishing a little to meet the deadline for filming, I'm still very pleased with the finished model.
+However, there are a few areas where the big DRS decals haven't settled over the bonnet doors correctly and, with the model in pristine condition, these tiny flaws tend to stand out.
+Alas, the real 20305 always appears in clean condition, so a disguising weathering coat is hard to justify!

 The Shawplan radiator fan and grille make a big difference to the roof.
 This is a mix of old and new: an older grille etch but fan assembled from the upgraded 'Extreme Etches' set - see an earlier post on this subject.